-Semi-join operation is similar to regular relational join.
-There is a difference, though: with semi-join, you don't care how many matches inner table has for an outer row.
-In the above countries-with-big-cities example, Germany will be returned once, even if it has three cities with population of more than one million.
+Semi-join operations are similar to regular relational joins.
+There is a difference though: with semi-joins, you don't care how many matches an inner table has for an outer row.
+In the above countries-with-big-cities example, Germany will be returned once, even if it has three cities with populations of more than one million each.

 Semi-join optimizations in MariaDB

 MariaDB uses semi-join optimizations to run IN subqueries starting from MariaDB 5.3.
 Starting in MariaDB 5.3.3, Semi-join subquery optimizations are enabled by default.
 You can disable them by turning off their optimizer_switch like so:

 - Table pullout optimization